-- We finish our service and depart immediately due to COVID.
-Previously we had fresh coffee/drinks, time and space is chat and continue any art work or writing we may have been doing in the service.
+- We finish our service with time and space is chat and continue any creativity.

 New Year 2023 Update